jayadams011/learning-journal/learning-journal.md

-# Learning Journal
+# Learning Journal 12-12-17

-This is my learning Journal.
-It is super dope.
-This is what the boss said to say for my first entry.
+Today we learned about contructors and tables in js.